Tufting: Tools

 There are two types of tufting guns, manual or electric.
 A tufting gun is a handheld machine where yarn is fed through a needle and subsequently punched in rapid succession through a backing fabric, either with or without scissors.
 Electric tufting guns can be cut-pile, loop-pile, or a combination of both and are able to produce multiple pile heights.
 A similar effect can be achieved with punch needle embroidery or rug hooking.

+The choice between a cut pile and a loop pile lies in the distinctive characteristics they offer.
+Cut pile tufting creates rugs with a loose, hairy texture, while loop pile tufting produces rugs with tight, connected loops, resulting in a trackless surface.
+Cut pile rugs are softer but require carpet glue for stability.
+In contrast, loop pile rugs does not have to be glued.

 After tufting, the pile can be sheared or cut using electric shearers or scissors to tidy and sculpt the yarn for the finished product.
 This can be done either before or after the latex glue is applied to the backing.
 This process also helps to remove any loose fibres which may have come to the surface during the tufting process.